They

 I

 for paying our children’s school fees, he asks why?
-And then he comments that
+He then comments that

-husbands who are not paying their children’s school fees even though some can
+he is just taking care of his responsibility.
+But I tell him that thousands of husbands are not paying their children’s school fees even though some can

 And